Overview

 - Enter a subject name (e.g.,

-as the type, and provide your schema.
+demo-confluent-value), chooseAVROas the type, and provide a schema definition.
 Click Create.

 Subject: demo-confluent-value